 Of course, the biggest celebration will be dedicated to Easter in Germany.
 Easter is one of the most popular holidays in Germany, marking the long-awaited spring of spring.
 Visitors may be surprised that many Easter traditions such as colorful eggs, chocolate Easter bunnies, spring fairs, and, of course, the Easter egg hunt originated in Germany.
 Don't forget to buy one of the signature treats (oddly forbidden in the USA), a Kinder Surprise or Kinder Überraschung.

 For the reason behind the holiday, pay your respects at one of Germany's historic cathedrals with an Easter Church Service.
 It is a national holiday so expect schools, government offices, businesses and shops to be closed.
-Also, as mentioned below, there may be more people traveling than usual.
-The dates for Easter in 2017 are:
+There will also be more people traveling than usual as school holidays are at this time.
+The dates for Easter in 2019 are:

 German Airfare and Hotel Rates in Spring

 With rising spring temperatures, you’ll also see prices for airfares and hotels climb, even if they are still lower than in the peak time of summer.
-In March, you can get great deals on flights and hotels, but come April, prices (and crowds) are on the up.
+In March, flights and hotel deals can still be found, but come April prices (and crowds) are on building up.